Ready to apply? Here's what you need to get started.

 Are you an international student?

 - For students educated in a language other than English: official TOEFL score of 92 iBT or higher (code 4849) or IELTS score of 7.0 or higher (if applicable)

-- A course-by-course degree evaluation conducted by World Education Services or another credential evaluation company accredited by NACES
+- Students educated outside the United States must submit a course-by-course degree evaluation conducted by World Education Services or another credential evaluation company accredited by NACES

 - If admitted to the MBA program, international students must also submit a Certification of Finances Form and official bank statements before you can be issued an I-20 for a student visa